 “We aim to deliver a personal service with a tailored programme, adapted to your personal needs and circumstances.
-For example, if you want to build your core strength, we will create a programme focussing on weight training rather that aerobic to accomplish that.
+For example, if you want to build your core strength, we will create a programme focussing on weight training rather than aerobic to accomplish that.
 If you have an injury, we will tailor your regimen around that to aid recovery while still keeping you in shape and on target for your goals.

-We also respond to your personality: I will have a 30 minute interview before we decide a programme to find out your needs and expectations from the sessions.
-From this I will determine what kind of motivational techniques you need to achieve your goals.
+We also respond to your personality: I will have a 30-minute interview before we decide a programme to find out your needs and expectations from the sessions.
+From this, I will determine what kind of motivational techniques you need to achieve your goals.

 For example, I have one client that I encourage in a fun, pleasant, yet still strict manner to gain a beneficial reaction.
 This is a tact I often take at the Racing College.
 Then I have another client straight after that responds positively from a more aggressive and robust approach, which is more or less the method I used when training soldiers in the Army.”